pauldailly/jquery-animate-numbers/README.md

 I extended the example to what I have here to suit a project of mine.
 Decided to put it up on GitHub in case someone else finds it useful.

-If the end result number is to have commas then it is suggested that the number created in HTML have commas as well.
+If the end result number is to have number formatting then it is suggested that the number created in HTML have number formatting as well.